 Who benefits most from SQL Server’s MCP ecosystem:

-- DBAs and performance engineers — PerformanceMonitor (63 MCP tools) and PerformanceStudio (13 tools) provide AI-assisted performance analysis that no other database ecosystem can match
+- DBAs and performance engineers — PerformanceMonitor (63 MCP tools, weekly releases) and PerformanceStudio (13 tools) provide AI-assisted performance analysis that no other database ecosystem can match

 - Multi-database teams — DBHub and Google Toolbox provide SQL Server alongside PostgreSQL, MySQL, and others from a single MCP server

-- Enterprise teams with governance requirements — ConnorBritain’s server with Preview+Confirm, audit logging, and multi-environment support addresses compliance needs
+- Enterprise teams with governance requirements — ConnorBritain’s server with Preview+Confirm, audit logging, and multi-environment support; DAB SQL MCP Server for RBAC-enforced entity access

 Who should be cautious: